 Windows 11 screen reader setup-Part 2

 In this video of Windows 11 screen reader setup part 2, Dr. Denise Robinson walks you through how to enable proper settings to make Windows 11 work better with screen readers like JAWS, NVDA, and Narrator pt 1 and this is part 2.
 She suggests using more than one screen reader—ideally two or three—to cover all your needs.
+If you need to remap a key to say, acquire an applications key, you can do that yourself.

 Dr. Robinson starts by showing how to set up JAWS with windows 11.
 She explains how to find and use the JAWS context menu by pinning it to the taskbar.
 To access it, use Windows + T and the right arrow key.
 She also advises switching JAWS to laptop mode, even if you’re on a desktop, to use both desktop and laptop commands.
 This makes JAWS more flexible.